Anoj-Wagle/Power-BI-Portfolio-Project/README.md

 This Power BI project repositories demonstrates the ability to transform raw data into meaningful insights through interactive dashboards and visualizations.
 It highlights key skills in data cleaning, modeling, and analysis, using real-world datasets to uncover trends, track performance, and support data-driven decision-making.
 The project reflects a strong understanding of Power BI's capabilities in delivering clear and impactful visual stories tailored to business, finance, or operational contexts.

-# 1. Sales Analytics Project
-## Project Overview
-This project aims analyses the sales performance of a **NAB Bank** from 2015 to 2017 across various dimensions including:
-* Product categories
-* States (Geographical Regions)
-* Manufacturers
-* Time periods
-The goal is to uncover patterns in sales and profitability, identify growth opportunities, and support data-driven decision-making for strategic planning and operational improvements

-## Executive Summary:
-# 🚀 Executive Summary

-This project analyzes sales performance data from NAB Bank between 2015 and 2017.
-It explores key metrics such as total transactions, revenue, and profit margins across product categories, geographic regions, and manufacturers.

-Key Highlights:
-- 📊 Total Transactions: 11.75 Million
-- 💰 Total Sales: $20 Million
-- 📈 Profit Margin: 72.13%

-The dashboard enables stakeholders to identify growth opportunities, monitor regional performance, and make data-driven decisions to improve profitability and operational efficiency.
-# 🚀 Executive Summary

-This project analyzes the sales performance of NAB Bank from 2015 to 2017.
-It focuses on key metrics such as total transactions, revenue, and profit margins across product categories, geographic regions, manufacturers, and time periods.

-### 🔍 Key Highlights:
-- 📊 **Total Transactions:** 11.75 million
-- 💰 **Total Sales:** $20 million
-- 📈 **Profit Margin:** 72.13%

-The dashboard empowers stakeholders to:
-- Identify growth opportunities
-- Monitor regional and product-level performance
-- Make data-driven decisions to improve profitability and operational efficiency

-> **Conclusion:** NAB Bank demonstrates strong sales performance with clear areas for strategic optimization.
-This dashboard serves as a vital tool for enhancing business intelligence and guiding future planning.
 # 📘 Sales Analytics Project – NAB Bank

 ## 🎯 Introduction
-In today’s data-driven economy, understanding sales performance is critical for strategic growth.
-This project analyzes the **sales data of NAB Bank** from **2015 to 2017**, with the goal of uncovering trends, identifying opportunities, and guiding business decisions through actionable insights.
+In today’s data-driven economy, understanding sales performance is critical for strategic growth for every organization.
+This project analyses the **sales data of NAB Bank** from **2015 to 2017**, with the goal of uncovering trends, identifying opportunities, and guiding business decisions through actionable insights.

 ---